bolmaster2/http-signature/README.md

 ```

 ### Rails
 Opt-in per controller/action using a before_action.
+It responds with `401 Unauthorized` if the signature is invalid

 ```ruby
 # app/controllers/api/base_controller.rb